 Southern Nevada is a wonderful place to be a bicyclist.
 First, there are plenty of territories to explore.
 Clark County offers 28 different trails that sprawl 176 miles.
 Second, the bicyclist community organizes a couple of fun races; the Tour de Summerlin is a 20-year tradition and Las Vegas hosts the Honor Ride.
 However, with many bicyclists on trails and roads comes the possibility of a bicycle v. bicycle accident.
 If you are injured and your property is damaged, pursuing compensation is What’s Right.
 Many believe the accident claim will be similar to a bicycle accident with a car.
 But there are important differences you should know.

 What to Do After a Bicycle-on-Bicycle Accident

 A bicycle v. bicycle claim begins the same as a car accident claim.
-Documenting the accident and getting medical treatment are similar for both kinds of accidents.
-Sam & Ash, LLP recommends you:
+Documenting the accident and getting medical treatment is similar for both kinds of accidents.
+Sam & Ash Injury Law recommends you:

 - Photograph the scene of the accident, your injuries, and property damage.
 Include a picture of the serial numbers on each bicycle frame.

 - Exchange information with the other bicyclist.
 You need a name and contact information to later explore different compensation strategies.

 - Seek immediate medical treatment.
 It is a mistake is to minimize injuries caused by another bicyclist.
 Many common bicycle-on-bicycle injuries develop in time.

 The first difference is where you pursue compensation.
 Generally, after an accident, insurance compensates for any losses.
 Car insurance is a legal requirement to drive in Nevada.
 So if a driver hits a bicyclist, the driver’s car insurance will most likely pay for damages.